TanushreeMadaan/nodus/NexAuth/README.md

 { **Token Rotation** - prevent single point of failure incase of unauth access; /refresh also generates new refresh token along with access token }

+## Rate-Limiting
+ - Limiting number of requests based on multiple conditions